fullcalendar/fullcalendar-docs/_docs-v4/event-model/Event-setProp.md

 event.setProp( *name*, *value* )
 </div>

 This will cause the event to rerender.
+If there are other [events](event-object) that share the same `groupId`, those events' props will be similarly modified.

 To modify any of the `extendedProps`, use [setExtendedProp](Event-setExtendedProp).